Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/offsets-ranges-positions.md

 TextSnapshotRange snapshotRange = TextSnapshotRange.FromSpan(document.CurrentSnapshot, 3, 2);
 ```

-Snapshot ranges can be translated to another snaphot.
+Snapshot ranges can be translated to another snapshot.
 Details on this are available in the [Snapshot Translation](snapshot-translation.md) topic.

 ## Normalized Snapshot Range Collection